magomimmo/modern-cljs/doc/tutorial-07.md

 pre-production and production versions of the above pages.

-Take into account that using the browser as an [evaluation environment][3] is discouraged.
+Take into account that using the browser as an [evaluation environment][3] is discouraged with `:advanced` mode.
 If you try to evalutate a CLJS expression from the brepl when you're visiting the production versions of the pages (i.e. `login.html` and `shopping.html`) the brepl will hang up and this brings us to the next paragraph.

 ## Get in trouble